Complexity and Approximability of Edge-Vertex Domination in UDG: Polynomial Time Approximation Scheme

 \section{Polynomial Time Approximation Scheme}

 In this section, we propose a PTAS for the {\it EVDS} set problem in a UDG.
 It is based on the concept of $m$-separated collection of subsets, which was introduced by Nieberg and Hurink \cite{nieb2006}.
 This concept was used by many other authors to develop PTAS (for e.g., the Roman dominating set \cite{SHAN2007}, minimum Liar's dominating set \cite{JALL2020}, vertex-edge dominating set \cite{jena2020}).
-However, the way we use it here is quite different from these as we have to select edges to dominate vertices in the {\it EVDS} problem.
-Though our proof idea resembles in them, this is a completely different domination model.
-Let $G=(V,E)$ be a UDG.
+However, we adopted that concept here quite differently from these as we have to select edges to dominate vertices in the {\it EVDS} problem.
+The {\it EVDS} is a domination model with some relevant applications (as we have discussed in Section \ref{intro}) different from other related models such as {\it VEDS}, {\it TDS}, {\it PDS}.
+Let $G=(V,E)$ be a {\it UDG}.
 Let $h(e_1,e_2)$ denote the minimum number of edges in a simple path between the endpoints of the edges $e_1$ and $e_2$.
 Consider any two subsets $E_1\subseteq E$ and $E_2\subseteq E$, $h(E_1,E_2)$ is defined as the minimum number of edges between any two edges $e_1\in E_1$ and $e_2\in E_2$.
 We use $EVD(A)$ to denote an ev-dominating set and $EVD_{opt}(A)$ to denote the optimal ev-dominating set of the edge-induced subgraph corresponding to $A(\subseteq E)$ (i.e., the subgraph induced by the set of edges $A(\subseteq E)$ and the endpoints of edges in $A$).